SimonScholz/simonscholz.github.io/content/tutorials/keycloak/keycloak.md

       - --import-realm
 ```

-When saving this as `docker-compose.yml` file and running `docker-compose up` withing the file folder,
+When saving this as `docker-compose.yml` file and running `docker-compose up` withing the file's folder,
 keycloak will be started on http://localhost:8081 and you can login with the `admin` user and `admin` password.

 # Exporting a keycloak realm

 A keycloak realm can easily be exported by using the user interface of keycloak,
-_but_ this won't contain the users and roles within that realm for security reasons.
+**but** this won't contain the users and roles within that realm for security reasons.

 ![Partial Realm Export](./partial-realm-export.png)